Five Ways to Take Care of your Mental Health: Guest Blog by Leeds Mind

 Participation in social and community life has attracted a lot of attention in the field of wellbeing research.
 Individuals who report a greater interest in helping others are more likely to rate themselves as happy.
 Research into actions for promoting happiness shows that committing an act of kindness once a week over a six-week period is associated with an increase in wellbeing.

-To find out more about any of the services Leeds Mind provide, or how you can get involved, click here to visit their website.
+Find out more about any of the services Leeds Mind provide, or how you can get involved.